 Tire Type Location Size

 19" wheels Front/Rear P245/45R19

 21" wheels Front Rear P245/35R21 P265/35R21

-vehicles may be equipped with P245/3 ehicle, the width of the rear tires may vary 35R21 tires on both front and rear.
-Refer t and is visible when the driver's door is ope
+^{}On a Performance All-Wheel Drive vehicle, the width of the rear tires may vary depending on date of manufacture.
+Some vehicles may be equipped with P245/35R21 tires on both front and rear.
+Refer to the information on the Tire Information label located on the center door pillar and is visible when the driver's door is open.

 Tire pressures vary depending on the type of tires fitted.
-Refer to the tire pressures printed on the Tire Information label (see Maintaining Tire Pressures on page 161).
+Refer to the tire pressures printed on the Tire Information label (see Maintaining Tire Pressures on page 147).